Tasmania's Green Hydrogen Hub Vision

 As part of this journey we are also focused on growing our own domestic market for locally-produced green hydrogen within and right around our state.

-A hydrogen hub is a precinct of industry and businesses producing and using hydrogen, including users from the energy, transport and industrial sectors.
+A hydrogen hub is a precinct of industry and businesses producing and using hydrogen and hydrogen derivatives, including users from the energy, transport and industrial sectors.

 Co-locating production and usage in one place is a cost-effective approach using existing infrastructure and economies of scale in developing a local hydrogen industry.